 Query: Hello doctor, My bottom teeth were drilled for a root canal but after drilling doctor told that my teeth have a split and he filled that hole with a cavity.
 From the past one year, my gum was swollen and bad smell is coming out from that teeth.
 From the past one month, I have had bumps on my back o...
 Read Full »

-Do you have a question on Tooth Fracture or ?Ask a Doctor Online
+Do you have a question on Root Canal Treatment or Sports Injury?Ask a Doctor Online